natanzi/ts-xapp/README.md

 get the name of the pod where your container is running: kubectl get pods -n ricxapp

+ need to know the container's name or ID? docker ps

+to run commands inside the container docker exec -it <container-name-or-id> /bin/bash

 ## 🤝 Contributing
 We welcome your contributions to enhance this xApp!
 Feel free to fork the repository and submit a pull request with your improvements.